 When halfDuplexRedCapAllowed is not broadcast in this cell,

 - The RedCap UE only capable of operating in half-duplex for FDD shall treat this cell as if cell status is "barred".

+When cellBarredATG is not broadcast in this cell,

+- For ATG access, the UE shall treat this cell as if cell status is "barred".

 When cell status is indicated as "not barred" and "reserved" for operator use for any PLMN/SNPN and not "true" for other use and not "true" for future use,